tendermint/tendermint/spec/abci++/abci++_methods.md

       to determine rewards and punishments for the validators.
     * The Application executes the transactions in `RequestFinalizeBlock.txs` deterministically, according to the rules set up by the Application, before returning control to Tendermint.
-      Alternatively, it can commit the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
+      Alternatively, it can apply the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
     * `ResponseFinalizeBlock.tx_results[i].Code == 0` only if the _i_-th transaction is fully valid.
-    * In next-block execution mode, the Application must provide values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_results`, `ResponseFinalizeBlock.validator_updates`, and `ResponseFinalizeBlock.consensus_param_updates` as a result of executing the block.
+    * The Application must provide values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_results`, `ResponseFinalizeBlock.validator_updates`, and
+      `ResponseFinalizeBlock.consensus_param_updates` as a result of executing the block.
         * The values for `ResponseFinalizeBlock.validator_updates`, or